 Lake Mburo National Park is often overlooked but is actually one of the most rewarding parks to visit in Uganda.
 In 2019, it was highly recommended for its walking safari experiences.
 The park is home to a variety of wildlife, including zebra herds, impala (which are only found in this park), elands (the largest species of antelope), leopards, and giraffes.
 If you are looking for a reliable and enjoyable walking safari, Lake Mburo National Park is a great choice.

 Kidepo Valley National Park is a naturally beautiful national park known for its large buffalo herds and prides of lions.
 While walking safaris are not as common in this park, they can be a rewarding and wild experience, as the animals here are less accustomed to visitors.
-At K Safaris, we like to offer unique and special activities, including walking safaris, while still ensuring the safety of our clients.
+At Trek Africa Expeditions, we like to offer unique and special activities, including walking safaris, while still ensuring the safety of our clients.
 Overall, walking safaris are a unique and exciting way to experience the beauty and wildlife of Kidepo Valley National Park.

 Kibale forest National Park is known for its excellent walking safaris through the dense chimpanzee forests.
 As the park is completely forested, a walking safari is the only way to truly experience it.
 During the safari, you will have the opportunity to see a variety of primates, including chimpanzees, black and white colobus monkeys, L’Hoest’s monkeys, blue colobus monkeys, grey-cheeked mangabeys, and olive baboons.
 The walking safari is the best way to see these animals up close in their natural habitat.